rslassman/Interactive-Lab-Hub/Lab 5/README.md

 ![lab5_quiet_coyote](https://user-images.githubusercontent.com/45234433/139721233-2915a3a5-4902-4c32-b939-168a9a7fa4c8.png)

+**Media pipe design ideas:**
+1. one way to use the percentage control could be to control opening and closing of windows across the room.
+For instance the percentage you signal on camera could cause the device to pull the window open by that amount.
+2. a second interesting use case for the hand pose tracking could be creating a written recording of a conversation being held in sign language

 #### Teachable Machines
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.